 The Department of Supportive Care Medicine/Sheri & Les Biller Patient and Family Resource Center is recognized as a national leader in providing patient-centered, comprehensive supportive care from an interdisciplinary team of professionals.
 Clinical observerships are available.

-Federal funding to train and mentor leaders at institutions around the world to build similarly integrated programs into their medical care has affirmed our excellence and leadership:
+Federal funding and philanthropic gifts to train and mentor leaders at institutions around the world to build similarly integrated programs into their medical care has affirmed our excellence and leadership:

 - In 2018, City of Hope received a $1 million gift from The Sheri and Les Biller Family Foundation to launch two transformative supportive care projects to train oncologists, nurses and other health care professionals nationwide to deliver the institution’s signature compassionate, holistic cancer care.
 Learn more »

 - In 2015, the National Cancer Institute (NCI) awarded Mt.
 Sinai School of Medicine a $1.4 million in collaboration with City of Hope to train supportive care clinicians in the delivery of advanced evidenced-based cognitive behavioral interventions for anxiety, fatigue, depression and insomnia, described as the four largest contributors to cancer related distress.